talandar/arcadia-setting-page/docs/index.md

 A quirk of physics caused by the elemental crystal at the center of Xelsoan allows the people here to create perpetual energy machines.
 This has led to a technological revolution here, with effectively free mechanical energy being used to power everything from water pumps to mechanical guardians.
 Xelsoan is a metropolitan place - probably the most well-mixed country in all of Arcadia, and practically every even semi-civilized race is represented here.
 This mixing of people, ideas, and plentiful energy has allowed Xelsoan to be one of the most socially and technologically advanced countries in Arcadia.

 ## The People
 In the Arcadian setting, some Ancestries have slightly different lore than as written in the **Draw Steel: Heroes** book.
+Additionally, there are some extra Ancestries that one could choose.

 ### [[Devil]]
 Largely as default.
 There are enough Devils on Arcadia that are second, third, or later generation native Arcadians that most people do not assume a given Devil has any connection to the [[Seven Cities of Hell]].
 Found all throughout Arcadia.